Nursing Home Abuse & Neglect Attorneys

 Common Forms of Neglect and Abuse as a Result of Poor Management Decisions

-• Frequent Falls-Lack of staff results in failure to properly monitor and supervise those who need it, in order to keep them safe from falls.
+Frequent Falls – Lack of staff results in the failure to properly monitor, supervise, and assist those in need, in order to protect them from falls.
 This results in frequent falls, which can lead to injury or death.
 Falls are the 6th leading cause of death in the elderly in the U.S.

-Elopement/Wandering Away From Facility-Lack of staff results in failure to properly monitor and supervise those who need it, in order to prevent them from leaving the facility unassisted.
+Elopement/Wandering Away From Facility – Lack of staff results in the failure to properly monitor and supervise residents who may attempt to leave the facility unassisted, which can lead to residents getting outside and away from the facility unnoticed.

 • Wander prevention interventions include a wander guard; supervision and monitoring; alarms on doors.